Scoring scholarships for sports medicine can help future healthcare practitioners afford at least four years of higher education.

 Deadline: April 23rd

-The University of Pittsburgh Medical Center (UPMC) distributes the Freddie Fu Sports Medicine Scholarship for $2,000 to honor the accomplished orthopedic surgeon.
-Funding is given in return for a six-week summer internship at the Rooney Sports Complex alongside certified athletic trainers.
-Interested applicants must reside in western Pennsylvania, be college-bound high school seniors, display academic excellence, have unmet financial need, and show commitment to sports medicine.
+The University of Pittsburgh Medical Center distributes the Freddie Fu Sports Medicine Scholarship.
+The $2,000 aware honors the accomplished orthopedic surgeon.
+Funding is given in return for a six-week summer internship at the Rooney Sports Complex.
+Interns will work alongside certified athletic trainers.
+Interested applicants must:

 Contact